ideamark/breadbot/README.md

 ## Connect to WeChat
 * Write your token and ip on /etc/bread.cfg, then run command "breadbot start", it will soon connect to WeChat Official Account (https://mp.weixin.qq.com) and u can chat with Bread on WeChat!

+## More corpus
+* The basic corpus is in the data folder
+* You can get more corpus from: https://github.com/ideamark/breadbot_corpus

 ## Seek more
 * Author: Mark Young